Equity release explained

 How does equity release work?

-Equity release is a way of accessing some of the cash tied up in your home - the 'equity'.
-The equity in your home is the difference between the value of your property and any loans you have against it.
-For example, if your property is worth £250,000 and you have a mortgage of £50,000, your equity (what you own) would be £200,000.
+Equity release works by unlocking money tied up in the value of your property.
+The ‘equity’ in your home is the difference between the value of your property and any loans you have against it.
+For example, if your property is worth £250,000 and you have a mortgage of £50,000, your equity would be £200,000.
+You may be able to borrow some or all of this amount, depending on your age and circumstances.

 What types of equity release are there?